xnxjoe/LiquidGlass/README.md

 ## 🙏 Acknowledgments

-- Built with Xcode using SwiftUI
+- Built with Xcode and Github Copilot using SwiftUI
 - Inspired by new Liquid Glass Design by Apple Inc.

 ## 📬 Contact